- Clinical science

 - Genetic susceptibility

-- Environmental trigger
+- Environmental trigger (often associated with previous viral infection)

 - → Absolute insulin deficiency → elevated blood glucose levels